 Shelton State maintains two campus libraries to serve all students and employees, regardless of the program with which they are affiliated.
 Library services are available to full-time and part-time students and employees.
-The Brooks-Cork Library, located on the Martin Campus on Old Greensboro Road, houses approximately 54,000 books and carries close to 125 current periodical subscriptions.
 Its holdings provide support for both vocational and academic programs offered by the College.
-The Lewis Library, located on the C.A.
-Fredd Campus, houses approximately 4,000 books to support programs based on that campus, including a small basic reference collection, and around 25 current periodical subscriptions.
-In many cases, library resources that support instruction on the Fredd Campus are housed in individual shops or departments (and not necessarily centralized in the library).

 Students and employees may use either campus library.
 Books can be checked out for three weeks.
 Periodicals may be checked out for one week.
 We do not charge overdue fines; replacement costs, however, apply to anyone who loses or damages items borrowed from the library.

-All patrons must show official Shelton State photo identification and provide their A number to check out items.
+All patrons must show photo identification, provide their A number, and show proof of enrollment/employment to check out items.

 Instructors who wish to rent AV materials or equipment must complete an Audio Visual Request Form.
 Confirmation of booking will be sent to the instructor so that it can be scheduled accordingly.

-Use of audiovisual and projection equipment must be scheduled in advance to ensure availability.
-Delivery of AV materials and equipment can be scheduled if staffing permits.
+Use of audiovisual and projection equipment must be scheduled in advance to insure availability.
 Full information (e.g., title of audiovisual, equipment needed, room number, date, and time) is required for scheduling.
 AV personnel are not available to remain in the classroom to supervise use of audiovisual equipment, but employees may ask for a brief training session for general equipment.
-There are several computer projection and video projection devices available as well; training on these, however, requires more time and a commitment from the user prior to the date of need.
-Technical training is also offered via workshops throughout the year as announced.

 There are no viewing rooms for class use on either campus.
-Individual and small group viewing is available on a first-come-first-served basis in the Brooks-Cork Library but not in the Lewis Library.
+Individual and small group viewing is available on a first-come-first-served basis in the Brooks-Cork Library.

 Most Library AV materials cannot be removed from the home campus without approval of the library staff.
 Equipment may only be used for College-related activities.
 ALL damages that occur when AV materials or equipment are off-campus must be repaired at the expense of the borrower.
-Circulating AV (designated as CAV in the catalog) may be checked out by students.
-CAV are located on shelves alongside books of the same subjects.
+Circulating AV may be checked out by students; these items are located on shelves alongside books of the same subjects.